getgauge/docs.gauge.org/plugin.rst

     Gauge projects can be created and run in Visual Studio Code by using the `Gauge extension <https://marketplace.visualstudio.com/items?itemName=getgauge.gauge>`__  for Visual Studio Code.
     This plugin currently supports Gauge with Java, JavaScript, Ruby, Python, C# (.Net Core), and TypeScript.

-.. cssclass:: dynamic-content intellij

-    Gauge projects can be created and run in IntelliJ IDEA by using the `Gauge plugin <https://github.com/getgauge/Intellij-Plugin/blob/master/README.md>`__ for IntelliJ IDEA.
-    This plugin supports Gauge with Java only.

 .. _other_plugins: